Kenneth W. Ford: Post-retirement

 Since officially retiring, Ford has done some consulting work, worked for the David and Lucile Packard Foundation, tutored students, both in person and online, taught high-school physics, and, as noted above, written six books.
 He lives outside Philadelphia.

 Personal

-Ford married Karin Stehnike on August 27, 1953 and fathered two children; Paul Thomas Ford (1957) and Sarah Elizabeth Ford (1958).
+Ford married Karin Stehnike on August 27, 1953, and fathered two children; Paul Thomas Ford (1957) and Sarah Elizabeth Ford (1958).
 They divorced in 1961.

 Ford married Joanne Baumunk on June 9, 1962, gained one stepdaughter, Nina Tannenwald (1959), and fathered four more children: Caroline Amanda Ford (now Caroline Richards) (1963), Adam Baumunk Ford (1964), Jason Lawrence Ford (1966), and Lucas Wheeler (now Star Lucia) Ford (1968).
 He has 13 grandchildren and three step-grandchildren.
+Ken and Joanne celebrated sixty years of marriage in June, 2023 before Joanne’s death on September 5, 2023.